Aminsteir/Magpie-Project/README.md

 > private List<Pair<Integer, String>> keywords;
 > private List<Pair<Integer, String>> responses;

-This project implements both HashMap and ArrayLists (both on separate branches)
+This project implements both HashMap and Lists (both on separate branches) --> HashMap is on the Using-Maps branch and the Lists is on the master branch

 Why Use HashMap: the map interface includes both a key and a value, which makes it easier to locate and access values from the files